-Trump celebrates impeachment acquittal, condemns political foes
+Trump celebrates impeachment acquittal, lashes out at political foes

 The latest Reuters/Ipsos poll, conducted on Monday and Tuesday, showed 42% of American adults approved of his performance, while 54% disapproved.
 That was nearly the same as when the House launched its impeachment inquiry in September, when his approval stood at 43% and disapproval at 53%.

-Reporting by Richard Cowan, Steve Holland and Jeff Mason; Writing by John Whitesides, Paul Simao and Sonya Hepinstall; Editing by Andy Sullivan and Paul Simao
+Reporting by Richard Cowan, Steve Holland and Jeff Mason; Writing by John Whitesides, Paul Simao and Sonya Hepinstall; Editing by Paul Simao